Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

 As a matter of fact, in the case of the R{\"o}ver--Nekrashevych groups we will prove something even stronger---namely, that $L([F_d,F_d])$ is an irreducible subfactor in the R{\"o}ver--Nekrashevych group factors.
-This fact, along with Lemma~\ref{artifact}, raises a question about whether it is possible to further strengthen Theorem~\ref{thrm:Irreducible}.
-That is, is it possible to prove that if $(G_n)_{n \in \mathbb{N}}$ is a sequence of groups equipped with a diverse $d$-ary cloning system, then every non-trivial element of $\mathscr{T}_d(G_*)$ has infinitely many $[F_d,F_d]$-conjugates and hence the inclusion $L([F_d,F_d]) \subseteq L(\mathscr{T}_d(G_*))$ is irreducible?
-We suspect that this question has a positive answer but we presently do not know how to prove it, and all the difficulty lies in the tree-theoretic description of the commutator subgroup $[F_d,F_d]$ being substantially intricate.
-Indeed, a $d$-ary tree pair $[T,U] \in F_d$ lies in $[F_d,F_d]$ if and only if it lies in the intersection of the kernels of the characters defined in Section 2.3 of \cite{zaremsky17F_n}.
-In this context, a character on a group $G$ means a group homomorphism $G \to \mathbb{R}$, rather than the usual notion encountered in operator algebras which is a normalized, positive definite, tracial function $G \to \mathbb{C}$ (see Section \ref{sec:higmanmcduff} for a more precise definition of character in the operator-algebraic sense).
+This fact, together with Lemma \ref{lem:FdICC}, raises the question about whether it is possible to further strengthen Theorem~\ref{thrm:Irreducible} or even prove that the inclusion $L([F_d,F_d]) \subseteq L(\mathscr{T}_d(G_*))$ is singular or, stronger than that, satisfies the WAHP whenever $(G_n)_{n \in \mathbb{N}}$ is equipped with a diverse $d$-ary cloning system.
+We suspect that the answers to these questions is affirmative, but we presently do not know how to prove it.
+The difficulty in proving any of these conjectures lies in the substantially complicated tree-theoretic description of the commutator subgroup $[F_d,F_d]$.
+As a matter of fact, a $d$-ary tree pair $[T,U] \in F_d$ lies in $[F_d,F_d]$ if and only if it lies in the intersection of the kernels of the characters defined in Section 2.3 of \cite{zaremsky17F_n}.
+In this context, a character on a group $G$ means a group homomorphism $G \to \mathbb{R}$, rather than the usual notion encountered in operator algebras or representation theory which is a normalized, positive definite, tracial function $G \to \mathbb{C}$ (see Section \ref{sec:higmanmcduff} for a more precise definition of a character in the operator-algebraic or representation-theoretic sense).
 Now, a $d$-ary tree pair $[T,U]$ being in the intersection of the kernels of the characters as they are defined in \cite{zaremsky17F_n} amounts to $[T,U]$ satisfying a very complicated equality involving specific measurements on each tree roughly of the form, ``how much does the depth change from the $k$-th leaf to the $(k+1)$-th leaf, summed over all $k$ within a given congruence class $\mod d-1$?", where ``depth" of the $k$-th leaf in a $d$-ary tree is the length of the unique reduced path from the root to the $k$-th leaf.
-As one might gather, strengthening Theorem~\ref{thrm:Irreducible} in the manner just described will require confronting a combinatorial nightmare.
-We leave it to future work to determine whether it is possible to strengthen Theorem~\ref{thrm:Irreducible}.
+Strengthening Theorem~\ref{thrm:Irreducible} or proving the inclusion $L([F_d,F_d]) \subseteq L(\mathscr{T}_d(G_*))$ is singular or even satisfies the WAHP in the manner just described will require confronting a combinatorial nightmare.
+We leave it to future work to determine whether these are possible.